 Port Susan Marine Stewardship Area

 The Nature Conservancy has identified Port Susan as a priority conservation area of high biodiversity importance (Floberg et al. 2004).
 Since 2007, work has been underway to develop a Port Susan Marine Stewardship Area (MSA) through a partnership between the Snohomish and Island County MRCs, Tulalip Tribes, the Stillaguamish Tribe, The Nature Conservancy, WSU Extension of Snohomish and Island Counties and Washington Sea Grant (with support from the NWSC).
-For more information on the overall project, please contact Kathleen Herrmann.
-Click here to learn about The Nature Conservancy's Port Susan Bay Preserve.
+In 2014, a resolution passed by Snohomish County Council designated Port Susan as a voluntary marine stewardship area.
+For more information on the overall project, please contact Kathleen Pozarycki.
+A few additional resources are the Port Susan Bay Ecosystem Wiki and The Nature Conservancy's Port Susan Bay Preserve.

 A marine stewardship area (MSA) is a conservation designation that works to generate responsibility within the relevant authorities and users of marine environments for the conservation of the natural, cultural, and scenic value.
 It encourages citizen participation and a common community vision.
 The designation carries no regulatory authority.

-Designating a Port Susan Marine Stewardship Area (PSMSA) and adopting a community based marine stewardship plan will define a community vision for enhanced stewardship of Port Susan.
+Designation of the Port Susan Marine Stewardship Area (PSMSA) and adoption of a community based marine stewardship plan defines a community vision for enhanced stewardship of Port Susan.
 This will lead to a greater understanding of the marine environment and ensure Port Susan continues to provide diverse benefits for all people.
 Enhanced stewardship will encourage protection of marine resources through education, citizen science, voluntary measures, increased communications and partnerships, strong leadership and coordinated enforcement of existing regulation.

 Conservation Action Planning